 Is this training accredited?

 No, the training is not an accredited course.
-It is Continued Professional Development for anyone with qualifications in horticulture or the health sector.
+It is training for anyone with experience in gardening, qualifications in horticulture, or the health sector wanting to work in the Therapeutic Horticulture field or to deliver gardening programs to clients, residents or participants.

 How did you develop the content and are you experienced to deliver it to others?